stefanthoss/stefandroid-blog/_posts/2021-03-05-sonos-docker-samba-server.md

 * A host for Docker containers (e.g. a VM, a bare metal machine, or a Raspberry Pi)
 * A Sonos system

-Login to the host machine.
+Login to the Docker host machine.
 Create a new directory and the following Dockerfile:

 ```yaml
 version: "3"